 How To Make Chicken Gnocchi Soup

-Start by bringing a dutch oven or a large stock pot to medium/high heat on your stove top and add your oil.
-Once hot, add your minced garlic, moving it around the pan for 30 seconds or until it becomes fragrant.
-Next, add your onion and soften it for 1-2 minutes.
-Then add your raw chicken breasts and broth and let simmer for 15 minutes or until your chicken is fully cooked.
+Start by bringing a dutch oven or a large stock pot to medium/high heat on your stove top and add your butter.
+Once hot, add your minced garlic and onion, moving it around the pan for 30 seconds or until it becomes fragrant.
+Next, add your carrots and celery and let cook.

 Make It Extra Creamy